Standards of Care for the Health of Transgender and Gender Diverse People: History and development

+WPATH SOC

 Versions 1 to 4

 The first four versions of the Standards of Care were titled Standards of Care: The Hormonal and Surgical Sex Reassignment of Gender Dysphoric Persons.
 The first version was released in 1979 and revisions were made in 1980, 1981, and 1990.
 These revisions were relatively minor, with the text staying mostly the same between versions.
 These versions of the SOC followed the gatekeeping model laid out by Harry Benjamin, where clinicians set strict eligibility requirements, requiring evaluations from separate mental health professionals and compulsory psychotherapy.

 The first four versions of the Standards of Care were published as standalone documents by the Harry Benjamin International Gender Dysphoria Association.
 However, the third version was also published as a 1985 reprint in the journal Archives of Sexual Behavior.

 Version 5

-In the 1990's, WPATH was struggling to operate due to criticisms of their SOC in the trans community such as the requirement of the real life test, where patients had to socially transition for up to a year prior to hormones.
+In the 1990s, WPATH was struggling to operate due to criticisms of their SOC in the trans community such as the requirement of the real life test, where patients had to socially transition for up to a year prior to hormones.
 These critiques developed into a trans-led Advocacy and Liaison committee, marking the first time trans people were officially and actively consulted regarding their treatment.
 The 5th version, published in 1998, was titled the "Standards of Care for Gender Identity Disorders" to be consistent with the DSM-III.
 It recommended but did not require psychotherapy and stated that while GID was a mental disorder, that was not a license for stigma.